Terenceyuyue/varFEM/README.md

   - The MG method can also be analyzed by using subspace correction method proposed by Xu Jinchao (for example, in iFEM).
     However, it may be more straightforward by adding two grids.

-  - The programming of one-dimensional problems is described in detail, and the multigrid program is universal to all linear element problems.
+  - The programming of 1-D and 2-D problems is described in detail, and the multigrid program is universal to all linear element problems.

   - For 2D and 3D linear elements, only slight changes of 1D problems are needed since they can be regarded as 1D problems.
     See the document for details (two-dimensional problem).